Menu Toggle Software

 Justification for Proposed Change

 CEH facilities, particularly indoor facilities with high lighting power density, are among the most energy-intensive buildings in California.
-In these facilities, the horticultural lighting and space conditioning systems make up about 80 percent of energy consumption, split roughly evenly between them.
+In these facilities, the lighting and space conditioning systems make up about 80 percent of energy consumption, split roughly evenly between the two systems.
 Each of these two end-uses provides significant opportunities for savings.
 Until this code cycle, CEH lighting has been the primary focus of Title 24, Part 6, leaving significant opportunity for code to regulate CEH space conditioning systems and achieve deep statewide savings.
 For indoor cannabis facilities, flower rooms contribute roughly 86 percent of facility energy use.
-A field study of flower rooms in two California CEH facility found an average EUI of 760kBtu/sf/year.
+A field study of flower rooms in two California CEH facility found an average Energy Use Intensity (EUI) of 760 kBtu/yr per ft.

-Since large-scale indoor farming is relatively new (driven primarily by legalization of cannabis in California), CEH facility designers initially had little choice but to repurpose conventional HVAC equipment and dehumidifiers to manage sensible and latent loads in indoor farms.
-However, space conditioning systems designed to support plant growth need to adapt to highly variable latent and sensible loads, which lead to highly variable room sensible heat ratio (SHR).
-Sizing methods, design approaches, and equipment requirements are vastly different from those for spaces designed primarily for human occupancy—and equipment designed to maintain human comfort is poorly suited to the unique conditions found in CEH process spaces.
+Since large-scale indoor farming is relatively new, driven primarily by legalization of cannabis in California, CEH facility designers initially had little choice but to repurpose conventional HVAC equipment and dehumidifiers to manage sensible and latent loads in indoor farms.
+However, space conditioning systems designed to support plant growth need to adapt to highly variable latent and sensible loads (room SHR), which can most effectively be conditioned by HVAC and dehumidification systems with variable equipment SHR2 (sensible heat ratio).
+Sizing methods, design approaches, and equipment requirements are vastly different from those for spaces designed primarily for human occupancy, and equipment designed to maintain human comfort is poorly suited to the unique conditions found in CEH process spaces.
+(A CEH process space is any room or area where the primary function is the cultivation of plants, and the environmental conditions are controlled for the plant-growing process, not for human comfort.)

-Over the past decade there have been significant advances in the development of variable capacity, fully integrated space conditioning systems suitable for high latent loads, and capable of quickly adjusting to highly variable loads, offering better environmental control and far more efficient operation than fixed-capacity, “decoupled” systems.
-Unfortunately, many designers continue to use inefficient fully decoupled equipment in the design of new facilities, even though much more efficient, better performing, integrated equipment is now available from multiple manufacturers and has been recommended for energy efficiency and more precise environmental control in industry best-practices guides for several years.
+Over the past decade, industry has significantly advanced the development of variable capacity, fully integrated space conditioning systems suitable for high latent loads, and capable of quickly adjusting to highly variable loads, which offer better environmental control and far more efficient operation than fixed-capacity fully decoupled3 systems.
+Unfortunately, many designers continue to use inefficient fully decoupled equipment in the design of new facilities, even though much more efficient, better performing, integrated equipment is now available from multiple manufacturers and has been recommended for energy efficiency and more precise environmental control in industry best practices guides for several years.

 The market’s failure to broadly adopt this more efficient space conditioning equipment presents an excellent opportunity for the energy code to develop new efficiency requirements for CEH facilities.

 Furthermore, the more precise temperature and humidity control provided by variable-capacity integrated systems can increase crop yields, reduce mold risk, and help avoid crop loss.
-As demonstrated in a recent comparative study2, facilities using these systems can produce more grams of dried product per square foot and per kWh, improving both space and energy resource efficiency.
+As demonstrated in a recent comparative study4, facilities using these systems can produce more dried product per square foot and per kWh, improving both space and energy resource efficiency.

 Relevant Documents